-Dr Sebi in many of his lectures stresses the importance of iron.
+Dr Sebi in many of his lectures stressed the importance of iron.
 He noted that it was impossible to get sick when one has adequate amounts of iron in the diet.
 Why?
 Because iron feeds the blood and the blood is conduit that supplies oxygen to the brain and the entire body.

-He tells us that iron is the only magnetic mineral on the planet and it being magnetic, it pulls other minerals to it.
+He told us that iron is the only magnetic mineral on the planet and it being magnetic, it pulls other minerals to it.
 Therefore, a herb or plant that is rich in iron, would have adequate amounts of other minerals in balanced proportion.

 It is also important that the plants used for iron supply are non-hybrid, electric plants.

 Below is information on how to make a version of Dr Sebi’s Iron Plus formula.
 I do not know the exact ratio in which the herbs were used.
 In this version we assume equal proportions.